jeremy-code/libxslt-wasm/README.md

 - Top-level await is required (see [src/internal/module.ts](src/internal/module.ts)) which is only avaliable in Node.js 14.8+ and in [ECMAScript modules](https://nodejs.org/api/packages.html#modules-packages) (ESM)
 - [JavaScript Promise Integration (JSPI)](https://github.com/WebAssembly/js-promise-integration/blob/main/proposals/js-promise-integration/Overview.md) must be enabled on Node.js via `--experimental-wasm-jspi` (v22+) or `--experiment-wasm-stack-switching` (v19.2+).
   - Furthermore, since this library operates by using JSPI to intercept any HTTP requests with [Node.js fetch](https://nodejs.org/api/globals.html#fetch) (v18+), some functions in this library return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
-- Currently, since [`NODERAWFS`](https://emscripten.org/docs/api_reference/Filesystem-API.html#noderawfs) is enabled to intercept file system calls with Node.js functions, this library currently only works on Node.js.
-While it could be modified to work on browsers, that would be a niche use case since all mainstream browsers already have both XSLT transformation and the [XSLTProcessor API](https://developer.mozilla.org/en-US/docs/Web/API/XSLTProcessor#browser_compatibility) built-in
 - Since this library is a WebAssembly port of `libxslt`, it does not support the [XSLT 2.0](https://www.w3.org/TR/xslt20)/[3.0](https://www.w3.org/TR/xslt30) or [XQuery](https://www.w3.org/TR/xquery/) specifications
 - To interact with the compiled WebAssembly memory, wrapper classes are provided (`XmlDocument`, `XsltStylesheet`, etc.) that must be disposed of after use (either declaratively with the `using` statement or imperatively with the `.close()` method) to prevent memory leaks